LuchnikovI/lsqmbdp/README.md

 ## How to plot some results
 1. to plot learning curves use `./ci/runner plot_logs`, to get a help message run `./ci/runner.sh plot_logs --help`;
-2. to plot dynamics of coupled spins interacting with influence matrices us `./ci/runner.sh plot_coupled_spins_dynamics`, to get a help message run `./ci/runner.sh plot_coupled_spins_dynamics --help`.
+2. to plot dynamics of coupled spins interacting with influence matrices use `./ci/runner.sh plot_coupled_spins_dynamics`, to get a help message run `./ci/runner.sh plot_coupled_spins_dynamics --help`.

 ## How to run tests
 `./ci/run_ci.sh` or `USE_CUDA=1 ./ci/run_ci.sh`